PTFS-Europe/rebus-list-2/README.md

 # rebus:list 2.0
 This repository is here to aid in tracking issue for the rebus:list 2.0+ product from PTFS-Europe.
-Please click [here](../../issues) to go straight to the issues pages.
+Please click [here](../../issues) to go straight to the issues pages, or if you prefer to submit issues via email then pop us a mail at rebus-issues@ptfs-europe.com.

 ## Guidelines for submitting an issue
 * Please search first.